 Like many places in Ireland, the Curragh Racecourse is largely surrounded by countryside rather than roads and concrete tower blocks.
 As such, nearby hotels are not in abundant supply but an overnight stay after the racing still remains a feasible and often not particularly expensive possibility.

 Within Walking Distance

 On a map, the town of Kildare looks to be quite close to the large plot of land where the Curragh lies but this is not a journey you can comfortably make by foot.
 The position of the racecourse facilities means the journey is around 5km or 6km so reaching Kildare is something you might want a car for.
-Following a short 5 to 10 minute drive there though, you will have access to three hotels: the Silken Thomas Accommodation and Kildare House Hotel and the extremely charming Kilkea Castle.
+Following a short 5 to 10 minute drive there though, you will have access to a few different hotels.
 On top of this, there are a couple of smaller guest houses offering more personalised stays.

-You can find extras hotels in other nearby towns, Naas and Portlaoise being two good examples.
-Both include three very credible options but for a much wider selection, you will simply need to head into Dublin.
-You can reach the south-west of the city in around 30 minutes, making it a perfectly comfortable drive after a day on your feet.
-Even in this area, without heading into the city centre, you will still find highly rated options such as the Tallaght Cross Hotel, Maldron Hotel Tallaght and Kingswood Hotel City West.
+You can find extras hotels in other nearby towns with Naas and Portlaoise being two good examples.
+Both include some great options but for a much wider selection, you will need to head into Dublin.
+You can reach the racecourse in under an hour from the very centre of town, making it a perfectly comfortable drive after a day on your feet.

 About the Racecourse